A Guide to Your Private Sewer Line

 Who is responsible for maintaining and repairing the lateral line?

-The lateral line is private property.
+The lateral line, including connection, is private property.
 It is the property owners' responsibility to maintain and repair the lateral line.

 It’s important to keep the lateral line clear of obstructions and in good repair.
 This will greatly reduce the risk of blockages, clogs and water backups.